-Julia Hanlon, the creator of Running On Om, is a podcast host, yoga teacher, runner, and student of life.
+Julia Hanlon, the creator of Running On Om, is a yoga teacher, runner, storyteller, and student of life.
 Julia is passionate about asking questions that explore the mind, body, and spirit connection.
 The quest for these answers has led Julia to the practices of yoga and running.

 Julia is involved in the running community as both an avid runner and coach.
-She began running mid-college and ran cross country and track at Bates College her senior year.
-Since graduating in 2014, Julia has traveled and work in various capacities.
-She lived in Ethiopia working for the Yaya Girls Running program, teaching English, gender empowerment, and coaching adolescent Ethiopian female runners.
-She also coached cross country and track at her former high school.
+She began running mid-college and ran cross country and track at Bates College during her senior year.
+Since graduating in 2014, Julia has traveled and worked in various capacities.
+She lived in Ethiopia, working with the Yaya Girls Running program, teaching English, gender empowerment, and coaching adolescent Ethiopian female runners.
+Julia has coached cross country and track at her former high school.
+She has also served as the camp director and yoga instructor at Wilder Running and Writing Retreat in Bend, Oregon.
 Julia is passionate about teaching yoga to athletes and has taught hundreds of students, from high school runners to Olympians.
 Through yoga and running, Julia has found deep joy, personal growth, and amazing communities.

 In May 2014, Julia graduated from Bates College, magna cum laude, with a BA and a double major in ethnomusicology and religious studies.
-Since then, Julia has continued to expand the Running On Om podcast to over 200 interviews with a diverse group of innovators of the mind, body, and spirit connection— from authors, musicians, athletes, actors, entrepreneurs, yogis, to chefs— Julia believes that everyone has a story worth sharing.
+From 2014-2016, Julia hosted the Running On Om podcast (ROO), featuring over 200 interviews with a diverse group of innovators of the mind, body, and spirit connection.